SpartnerNL/Laravel-Excel/README.md

 - **Easily export collections to Excel.** Supercharge your Laravel collections and export them directly to an Excel or CSV document.
 Exporting has never been so easy.

-- **Performant exports.** Export queries with automatic chunking for better peformance.
+- **Supercharged exports.** Export queries with automatic chunking for better peformance.
 You provide us the query, we handle the performance.

-- **Queue exports.** Exporting even larger datasets?
+Exporting even larger datasets?
 No worries, Laravel Excel has your back.
 You can queue your exports so all of this happens in the background.

 - **Export blade views.** Want to have a custom layout in your spreadsheet?
 Use a HTML table in a blade view and export that to Excel.